 From Izzy of The Gap Decaders

-Alicante is known to many as the gateway to Spain, when they fly into the airport and depart for resorts and hotels along the Costa Brava.
+Alicante is known to many as the gateway to Spain, when they fly into the airport and depart for resorts and hotels along the Costa Blanca.
 But, Alicante is so much more than that!

 This very Spanish city, with its wide and spacious esplanades, fabulous beaches and seafront paseo is a wonderful place to spend a long weekend as you explore the seaside and maybe even trying your hand at taking a campervan around Spain!